Skip to main content

 Chemistry and Related Degrees

 You will master coursework (lecture and laboratory) in four of the five foundational areas of chemistry — analytical/instrumental, biochemistry, organic, and physical — with optional coursework in inorganic chemistry.
 You will be prepared for a variety of careers, from industry to integrated life science research to health professions.
-John Carroll students create many different opportunities, pairing this degree with criminology for a career or forensic chemistry, or minor in business to land a sales or marketing position in a pharmaceutical or chemical-related company.
+John Carroll students create many different opportunities, pairing this degree with criminology for a career in forensic chemistry, or minor in business to land a sales or marketing position in a pharmaceutical or chemical-related company.

 You gain versatility with an B.S.
 Degree in Chemistry with a Concentration in Biochemistry, because John Carroll requires you to take analytical and physical chemistry courses, as well as core calculus and physics ensuring a solid foundation from which to focus your next move.
 This path prepares you well for any health professions program (Medical School, Dental School, Pharmacy, Nursing, Optometry, Physician Assistant, Physical Therapy, Occupational Therapy or Anesthesiology), a career in biomedical research or advanced degrees and research.